FALL RECITAL 2024

-Our Fall recitals will be held on Friday, November 10th and Saturday, November 11th at St. Paul’s in Mt.
-Lebanon and Wrights United Methodist in Venetia.
+Our Fall recitals will be held November 8th-10th at Wrights United Methodist in Venetia.

 MUSIC ARTISTRY RECITAL GUIDE